Offer Image Discover the Hidden Strategies

 Revenue is all about the number of SQLs you close compared to the total number of SQLs in your pipeline.

 Why is Revenue important?
-The obvious answer is that you’re getting new business in the door in the form of paying customers.
+The obvious answer is that you’re getting new business in the door through paying customers.
 But it’s also a way to vet the performance of Awareness, Acquisition, and Activation.
-Each of the previous levers influences the success of your close rate and vise versa.
-If you’re closing 2 out of 10 product demos, it’s possible the people making it to the demos are non-buyers.
-In this case, you need to assess your Awareness, Acquisition, and Activation activities.
+Each of the previous levers influences the success of your close rate and vice versa.
+If you’re closing 1 out of 10 product demos, it’s possible the people making it to the demos are non-buyers.
+In this case, you must assess your Awareness, Acquisition, and Activation activities.

 5. Retention

-Growth is your goal.
-But it’s hard to grow if you’re continually churning more customers than you’re bringing in.
+Revenue growth is your goal.
+But it’s hard to grow if you continually churn more customers than you bringing in.
 Additionally, a paying customer doesn’t become profitable for you right away.
 They need to stick around for a few months to be worth the amount you paid to acquire them (your customer acquisition cost).

-If you churn 2% of customers per month, your Awareness, Acquisition, Activation, and Revenue efforts have to get that many new customers each month to replace those churned customers.
+If you churn 2% of customers monthly, your Awareness, Acquisition, Activation, and Revenue efforts have to get that many new customers each month to replace those churned customers.
 Then you have to go above that number to grow your user base.

 Your retention efforts should focus on the customer experience and getting them deeper into your product.
-It’s not only about preventing churn, but upselling and even cross-selling current customers.
-The more you please your customers and keep them around, the more likely they will be to help you build your Referral engine.
+It’s not only about preventing churn but upselling and cross-selling current customers.

 6. Referral

-Referrals may be the last on the list of our growth marketing framework, but it can be a great place to start.
+Referrals may be the last on our growth marketing framework list, but it’s actually the best place to start.
 Using your own customers' positive experiences in their own words as a marketing tactic is a great play for a few reasons.

-First, you don’t have to create content, just capture it.
-Second, it’s a positive claim about our product or company from an objective third party.
-People are very good at ignoring marketing messages saying, “Our product is the best, buy it now!”
-Customer testimonials on your website and word-of-mouth referrals bring with them the credibility of that person giving their personal seal of approval.
+First, you don’t have to create content; just capture it.
+Second, it’s a positive claim from an objective third party about our product or company. .
+People are very good at ignoring marketing messages that say, “Our product is the best; buy it now!”
+Customer testimonials on your website and word-of-mouth referrals bring the credibility of that person giving their personal seal of approval.

 Finally, it provides context for other people considering your product.
 They see that Dave, who also works in the same industry or has the same challenges they do, found success using your product.

-An established referral engine allows you to use your current customers to feed Awareness and Acquisition.
+An established referral engine lets you use your current customers to feed Awareness and Acquisition.
 It also helps guide your Retention efforts.
 If we know what’s causing our customers to share and promote us, we can work that into our Retention playbook.

 Your Growth Framework is Your Starting Point for Success